-SinceEffective January 1, 2001, the ministry has instituted utilized a performance-based approach for procuring the qualified Service Providers for planning, engineering and contractstruction administration work.
-This e performance-based approach is referred to as "Engineering Services Consultant Performance and Selection System, (ESPSSCPSS)." explicitly considers past performance of a service provider in the form of a Corporate Performance Rating (CPR).
+Since January 1, 2001, the ministry has utilized a performance-based approach for procuring the qualified Service Providers for planning, engineering, and contract administration work.
+This approach is referred to as "Engineering Services Performance and Selection System, (ESPSS)." explicitly considers past performance of a service provider in the form of a Corporate Performance Rating (CPR).
 The CPR of a firm is a weighted average calculated based on the performance appraisals issued by the ministry to that firm.

-The ESPSS Procedures Guide is available on the Technical Publications website.
-RAQS public
+The ESPSS Procedures Guide is available on the Technical Publications website Technical Publications website.

-It is the responsibility of the ministry's Agreement Administrator (Project Manager, Contract Services Administrator/Area Manager, ConstructionContracts Engineer) to issue an appraisal and rating that is timely and reflective of a firm's performance.
+It is the responsibility of the ministry's Agreement Administrator (Project Manager, Contract Services Administrator/Area Manager, Construction) to issue an appraisal and rating that is timely and reflective of a firm's performance.
 The purpose of this guideline is to describe the process and steps for issuing performance appraisals and applying those to calculate a firm's CPR.